Dirty Rotten Imbeciles

-To date, D.R.I. has released seven full-length studio albums.
+As of 2025, D.R.I. has released seven full-length studio albums.
 Other than three new songs on the 2016 EP But Wait...
 There's More!, they have not released a full-length studio album since Full Speed Ahead in 1995.
 Despite this, the band has continued to tour almost every year, and gone on hiatus intermittently, notably between 2004 and 2009, when Cassidy was diagnosed with colon cancer.
-Since at least 1998, D.R.I. has been working on their eighth full-length studio album, which remains unreleased.
+Since the late 1990s, D.R.I. has been working on their eighth full-length studio album, which remains unreleased.

 History

 Early days (1982–1986)

-Dirty Rotten Imbeciles (then-called US D.R.I.) formed on May 2, 1982, in the city of Houston, from the ashes of the hardcore punk band Suburbanites.
-The original line-up consisted of Spike Cassidy on guitar, Kurt Brecht on vocals, Eric Brecht on drums and Dennis Johnson on bass guitar, which was basically the Suburbanites with Cassidy on guitar.
+Dirty Rotten Imbeciles (then-called US D.R.I.) was formed in Houston in May 1982 by former members of the hardcore punk band Suburbanites.
+The original line-up consisted of Spike Cassidy on guitar, Kurt Brecht on lead vocals, Eric Brecht on drums and Dennis Johnson on bass, which was basically the Suburbanites with Cassidy on guitar.
 Cassidy's roommate played guitar in the Suburbanites.

 The group started practicing at Kurt and Eric's parents' home.
 The noise made by the band allegedly drew regular complaints from Kurt and Eric's father.
 This led to the band gaining their name when they were described as a "bunch of dirty rotten imbeciles."
 This was also an inspiration for the song "Madman," which featured a clip of Kurt and Eric's father interrupting a band practice to complain about the noise.
 They initially went under the name US D.R.I for a brief period before shortening it to D.R.I.
 Presumably, the "US" stood for the band, as mentioned in interviews off of the extended version of the Dirty Rotten CD.
 Photos of the band can be found with the original US D.R.I logo.
-The "Skanker Man" logo was designed by original drummer Eric Brecht as a high school art assignment to create a "corporate" logo.
-He received an "A" on it.
+The "Skanker Man" logo was designed by original drummer Eric Brecht as part of an assignment entitled 'signage', when both he and Kurt were attending the same design course at art college.

 Two months later, on July 2, 1982, the band played their first show at Joe Star's OMNI, in Houston.

 On November 6 and 7, 1982, D.R.I. recorded their first release, the Dirty Rotten EP, fitting 22 songs into 18 minutes on a 7-inch EP.
-Not long before its release, US D.R.I. had changed their name to just D.R.I., and only 1000 copies of the EP version were pressed, making it now a very rare collector's item.
+Not long before its release, US D.R.I. had changed their name to just D.R.I., and only 1000 copies of the EP version were pressed, making it now a collector's item.
 Demand caused this EP to be pressed into a 12-inch LP version, also released in 1983, aptly titled Dirty Rotten LP.